How Long Does it Take RouteNote to Review?

 We're going deeper into all of these RouteNote moderation rules.

 #1.
-Have High Quality Music
+Have High-Quality Music

-This tracks you release need to be of a specific quality when uploading them.
+The tracks you release need to be of a specific quality when uploading them.

 It needs to fit the company guidelines for EACH of the streaming services!